7 Best SPSS Alternatives in 2026 (Compared)

 • Clunky interface: Tasks are split across multiple windows (Data, Syntax, Viewer, Script), slowing workflows.

-• Syntax dependence: Repeating analyses often means writing and managing syntax.
+• Syntax dependence: Repeating analyses often means writing and managing syntax files.

 • Manual setup: Even simple stats require navigating through long menus.

-• Time-consuming recoding: Merging categories or editing variables often means recoding or writing custom syntax.
+• Time-consuming recoding: Merging categories or editing variables often means writing custom syntax.

 • Re-running analyses: Any change in labels, weights, or filters forces users to re-run entire analyses.